 Poor Quality of Data

-The other challenging stage of the project is during data migration.
-Those who do not have experience in ERP implementation may be surprised that data migration consumes nearly 20% of the consultant effort.
-During data migration, the consultants need effort in screening data error and reload the data after users rectify the mistakes.
+The other challenging stage of the project is data migration.
+Those who do not have ERP implementation experience may be surprised that data migration consumes nearly 20% of the consultant’s effort.
+During data migration, the consultants need to screen data error and reload the data after users rectify the mistakes.
 And it is the common reason that causes panic during the ERP project going live.

 There are a few ways to avoid these last minutes panics: